-C. WPC clearance for DEMO Licence and Experimental Licence
+C. WPC clearance for Demonstration Licence and Experimental Licence

 - 2.11 Global companies import products and solutions for demo purposes during exhibitions, events and for customer trials.
 These companies are required to take Demonstration Licence from WPC.
-Some stakeholders submitted that the demo license process is complicated and requires an application to Regional Licencing Offices (RLOs) of WPC which then sends the physical applications for approval to WPC HQ.
-The overall time involved in obtaining a demo license generally runs into 5-6 weeks.
-They have submitted that the process of issuing demo licenses for non-commercial purposes / exhibitions / demos /events / trials be shortened and linked to time bound approvals.
+Some stakeholders submitted that the Demonstration Licence process is complicated and requires an application to Regional Licencing Offices (RLOs) of WPC which then sends the physical applications for approval to WPC HQ.
+The overall time involved in obtaining a Demonstration licence generally runs into 5-6 weeks.
+They have submitted that the process of issuing demo licenses for noncommercial purposes/exhibitions/demos/events/trials be shortened and linked to time bound approvals.
 One stakeholder suggested that Demonstration License should be granted by the relevant RLO of the WPC. - 2.12 Another category of licence is Experimental Licence which is required in respect of devices used in experiments and testing.
 Some stakeholders submitted that WPC approval process for providing Experimental Licence is one of the biggest bottlenecks in working on new generation technologies viz.
 5G, WiGig etc. According to these stakeholders, the challenge is that the current process is extremely cumbersome and it takes 6-9 months to get experimental licence for 3 months, which is extendable for another 3 months.
 Post that, one has to go through similar application process with long lead times.
 Further, R&D & Product development process typically takes 1-2 years and it's absolutely imperative to streamline the process that would allow R&D companies to use experimental license for longer duration.
-Some of the stakeholders submitted that significant amount of work on development of these new technologies is being moved to other countries because of uncertain and delayed approval processes in India.
+One of the stakeholders submitted that significant amount of work on development of these new technologies is being moved to other countries because of uncertain and delayed approval processes in India.

 - 2.13 A Demonstration Licence is required for the purpose of demonstration of operation of any wireless equipment.
 Demonstration Licences are issued by WPC for a maximum validity period of 3 months with no provision of extension3.
-Experimental Licence is another category of licence, which is meant for the purpose of experiment for Software Development and RF functionality test etc being carried out by Telecom Manufacturing Units, Software Companies and Telecom Service Providers.
+Experimental Licence is meant for the purpose of experiment for Software Development and RF functionality test etc being carried out by Telecom Manufacturing Units, Software Companies and Telecom Service Providers.
 Experimental licence is granted under two categories, i.e. 'radiating' and 'non-radiating'.
 The experiment licences under non-radiating conditions and indoor environment remain valid for 2 years from the date of issue4.
-However, for Experimental (radiating) Licence, the validity period is 3 months, extendable by another 3 months5. - 2.14 As discussed earlier, a portal has also been put in place by WPC for filing online applications for all licences/approvals including
+However, for Experimental (radiating) Licence, the validity period is 3 months, extendable by another 3 months5. - 2.14 As discussed earlier, a portal has also been put in place by WPC for filing online applications for all licences/approvals including Demonstration Licence and Experimental Licence.
+For obtaining Demonstration Licence and Experimental Licence, applicants are required to give a brief description/write-up of the activity to be undertaken, date and place of demonstration/experimentation along with set up diagram and technical literature/specification of the equipment being used in the demonstration/ experimentation.
+As is the case with other licences issued by WPC, the process of obtaining Demonstration Licence and Experimental Licence is not online end-to-